albert-pimentel/213-final-proj/README.md

 NETS213 Spring 2021 Final Project

-Michael Arther
+Michael Arther\n
-Ethan Chaffee
+Ethan Chaffee\n
-Joseph Laforgia
+Joseph Laforgia\n
-Kaya Panchalingam
+Kaya Panchalingam\n
-Albert Pimentel
+Albert Pimentel\n

 Overview:
 This project is a matchmaking algorithm.
 It utilizes crowdsourcing to create a gold standard.
 The